fireship-io/fireship.io/content/lessons/how-to-build-a-slack-bot/index.md

 So then, how do we build an app that performs a long-running backend process?
 There are many right answers, but in Firebase, the best option is to enqueue a [PubSub Cloud Function](https://cloud.google.com/functions/docs/calling/pubsub).
 It allows the initial HTTP endpoint to simply hand off the message and respond quickly to Slack.

-Import the dependencies and initlizize them with the environment credentials.
+Import the dependencies and initialize them with the environment credentials.

 {{< file "ts" "index.ts" >}}
 ```typescript